mattmattheisen/small-cap-lab/USER_MANUAL.md

-# Trading Platform User Manual
+# small-cap lab User Manual

-## Welcome to Your Advanced Trading Analysis Platform
+## Welcome to small-cap lab

-This platform combines powerful market analysis tools to help you make better trading decisions.
-It uses advanced mathematical models and technical analysis to identify market trends and evaluate investment performance.
+small-cap lab is a professional trading analysis platform with a Dark Bloomberg Terminal aesthetic.
+It combines powerful market analysis tools to help you make better trading decisions using advanced mathematical models and technical analysis to identify market trends and optimize position sizing.

 ---

 ## Getting Started

 When you open the platform, you'll see four main tabs at the top:
+1. **Small Cap Stock Screener** - Find promising small-cap investment opportunities
-1. **HMM Trading Signals** - Get AI-powered buy/sell recommendations with Kelly preview
+2. **HMM Trading Signals** - Get AI-powered buy/sell recommendations with Kelly preview
-2. **Kelly Position Sizing** - Calculate optimal position sizes for your trades
+3. **Kelly Position Sizing** - Calculate optimal position sizes for your trades
-3. **Combined Analytics** - Integrated HMM + Kelly analysis dashboard
+4. **Combined Analytics** - Integrated HMM + Kelly analysis dashboard

-4. **Small Cap Stock Screener** - Find promising small-cap investment opportunities
+The interface features a professional dark theme optimized for traders and analysts.

 ---

+## Tab 1: Small Cap Stock Screener

+### What It Does
+This tool helps you discover promising small-cap stocks (market cap under $2B) using advanced fundamental analysis and scoring algorithms.
+It applies multiple filters for growth, profitability, and financial health.

+### How to Use It

+1. **Adjust Screening Criteria** in the sidebar:
+   - Market Cap Range (in millions)
+   - Growth Requirements (Revenue & EPS growth percentages)
+   - Financial Health (Debt/Equity ratio, Profit Margin)
+   - Valuation Metrics (Maximum PEG ratio)
+   - Liquidity Requirements (Minimum daily volume)

+2. **Click "Run Screener"**
+   - The system analyzes 200+ small-cap stocks
+   - Applies all your filters
+   - Scores each stock from 0-10

+3. **Review Results**
+   - Stocks are sorted by score (highest first)
+   - Export to CSV for further analysis

+### Understanding the Results

+Each stock is displayed with:
+- **Symbol & Name**: Stock ticker and company name
+- **Score**: Overall quality rating (0-10, higher is better)
+- **Market Cap**: Company size in millions
+- **Revenue Growth**: Year-over-year revenue increase
+- **EPS Growth**: Earnings per share growth
+- **Profit Margin**: Operating profitability
+- **Debt/Equity**: Financial leverage ratio
+- **PEG Ratio**: Price/Earnings to Growth (valuation metric)

+---

-## Tab 1: HMM Trading Signals
+## Tab 2: HMM Trading Signals

 ### What It Does
 This tool uses a Hidden Markov Model (a type of AI) to detect which "market regime" a stock is currently in, then combines that with candlestick pattern recognition to give you enhanced trading signals.